xingyc520bio/OBM/README.md

 2. High production in e.coli.
 3. Stablity.

-I also think we can produce fluorescently labeled secondary antibodies for immunocytochemistry and in vivo immunostaining.
+I also think we can produce fluorescently labeled secondary antibodies for immunocytochemistry and in vivo immunostaining. permeabilizing cells using detergent (Triton X-100 or Tween-20) or choosing organic fixatives (acetone, methanol, or ethanol) is necessary in in vivo act.
+Affimer is small and can be easily to entrance the cell membrane.

+My teammate strongly agree with my views.
+The three of them are amazing.
+We search a lot of documents, explained to each other, and had a heated discussion until lunch time.
+Although none of us have immunological background, we are very serious and learned a lot today.